 If you are postmenopausal, you will no longer be ovulating and as a result you will no longer experience a mid-luteal peak in progesterone levels.
 Serum progesterone levels will be very low, often less than 0.5ng/mL.

 Finally, progesterone levels are inherently variable.
 They can fluctuate dramatically in a 90 minute time period, so it might just be a matter of repeating the test at a different time.

-If, after taking all of these points into consideration, levels of progesterone are still low, you will need to look into reasons why your body is not ovulating.
-The occasional anovulatory cycle is normal; it might happen when you have only just started your periods, or if you are recovering from a medical problem (such as hypothalmic amenorrhoea), or have just come off the pill.
+If, after taking all of these points into consideration, levels of progesterone are still low, you will need to consider that ovulation may not be happening and look into reasons why.
+The occasional anovulatory cycle is normal; it might happen when you have only just started your periods, or if you are recovering from a medical problem, such as hypothalamic amenorrhoea, or have just come off the pill.
 In these instances wait a few months and see whether your cycles become regular over time.
-However, if the lack of ovulation and low progesterone are constant and sustained, PCOS is something that should be considered.
-Identifying and rectifying the cause of your anovulation should ensure that progesterone levels return to normal.
+However, if the lack of ovulation and low progesterone levels are constant and sustained, PCOS is something that should be considered.

 In many cases, implementing lifestyle changes, such as losing weight, can help to rectify the symptoms of the condition, restore ovulation and ensure progesterone levels rise and fall as they should throughout the menstrual cycle.
 If this does not work, your doctor may recommend that you use medication to induce ovulation, for example, clomiphene citrate.
 These medications do not work for all women; so, following treatment, progesterone levels will be monitored to discern whether or not ovulation has occurred.
 Progesterone levels of 15ng/mL or higher indicate successful ovulation induction.